Keyboard shortcuts

 Tau Decay ModeBranching FractionKey Final State Particles

-The "electronic" mode of the tau is fundamentally identical in "way" to the muon decay.22 A tau transitions to a tau neutrino via a image25 emission, and that image25 then materializes into an electron and an electron antineutrino.18 Thus, yes, the tau can decay into an electron in the exact same manner as the muon, though it has other options due to its greater mass.21
+The "electronic" mode of the tau is fundamentally identical in "way" to the muon decay.22 A tau transitions to a tau neutrino via a Thus, yes, the tau can decay into an electron in the exact same manner as the muon, though it has other options due to its greater mass.21

 Quark Transitions: Charm and Strange Dynamics

-Quark decays follow a similar image27-mediated template but are complicated by two factors: color confinement and flavor mixing.6 Quarks cannot exist in isolation; they must be part of hadrons.1 Therefore, when we speak of a "strange quark decay," we are actually observing the decay of a hadron like a Kaon (image46) or a Lambda (image47) baryon.24
+Quark decays follow a similar Quarks cannot exist in isolation; they must be part of hadrons.1 Therefore, when we speak of a "strange quark decay," we are actually observing the decay of a hadron like a Kaon (

 The CKM Matrix and Flavor Mixing